 b) the final teeth are fixed firmly in place

 c) the implants actively help to support the surrounding jaw bone which can otherwise waste away

 d) dental implants can last years longer than dental bridges or dentures – making them an economical option in the long term

 In some cases it is also possible to support a removable denture with dental implants – an excellent way to stabilise loose dentures – usually with two or four implants.
 They are created with a clip on top which fits inside the denture, and then locks the denture in place.

-If you would like to discuss dental implants with The Implant Experts, call to arrange your free initial chat with our Dental Implant Co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.
+If you would like to discuss same day dental implants with The Implant Experts, call to arrange your free initial chat with our dental implant co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.